Darshanbennur/chaiTrade/README.md

             designed the complete interface and built the backend for the same Home Page: frontend
-            designed the UI of the homepage, also the landing page (the first page of the site) Charts Section: frontend
+            designed the UI of the homepage, also the landing page (the first page of the site)
-            designed the UI of the charts section, visitable by an option on the navbar
         FAQ: frontend and backend
             designed the UI of the FAQ section as well as the backend, which deals with updating the FAQ's (frequently asked
             questions) by adding them to the database.